ManuelRivera98/react-typescript-component-patters/README.md

-# Getting Started with Create React App
+# React + Typescript + React Router Dom V6

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a project of a base structure to test the new version of react router dom in its version 6.

 ## Available Scripts